Hello! How can we help?

 Unfortunately at the moment you can only download one image at a time.
 We are working on it.
 Stay tuned!

 Thanks for asking!
 Acknowledging the work of others is super important to us.
-Every image collection has metadata associated with who captured the data, and others they wish to credit for assisting with data capture.
+Every dataset has metadata associated with who captured the data, and others they wish to credit for assisting with data capture.
 Please mention the person who captured the data, as well as GeoNadir for helping to make it available in the acknowledgements section of a journal article, and in any other location where you use the data or present your findings.

 Of course shoutouts on social media are always welcome too! #GeoNadir